Saxopwned/godot_gameplay_attributes/README.md

 Derived attributes are attributes that are calculated based on other attributes.
 For example, the health of a character can be calculated based on the strength and constitution attributes of the character, or mana can be calculated based on intelligence and wisdom.

-To define a derived attribute, you must create a scripts that inherits from `Attribute` base class.
+To define a derived attribute, you must create scripts that inherit from `Attribute` base class.

 Example: